Last updated on July 1, 2026

 - Has its own properly configured SSL certificate (you can check it in: Configuration → Remote Access VPN → Clientless SSL VPN Access → Connection Profiles → Access Certificate → Device Certificate).

-- Enables access to its configuration by Cisco ASDM application.
+- Enables access to its configuration by the Cisco ASDM application.

 Configuration